International Pet Travel: Why It’s More Than Booking a Flight

 Why This Requires a Specialist-First Approach

 International pet travel sits at the intersection of logistics, regulatory compliance, and animal welfare.
-It requires experience, structured planning, and ongoing oversight.
+It requires extensive experience, structured planning, and ongoing oversight.

 At Paws en route, this mindset is reflected through The R.E.S.T.
 Assured™ Operating Standard, which provides a structured framework for compliant, welfare-focused pet relocation.